- Location: Michigan

 Dealer Licensing in Michigan

 So you want to be a car dealer in Michigan.
-If you buy, sell, lease, or negotiate any of those deals for more than five vehicles in a 12-month period, you may already be one, according to the state.
+If you buy, sell, lease, or negotiate any of those deals for more than 5 vehicles in a 12 month period, you may already be one, according to the state.
 And if you are, you need to have a Michigan dealer's license.

-The state defines "vehicle" as any item that needs a title, be it a motor home, trailer, motorcycle, or car, so selling more than five of any combination of vehicles within 12 months will trigger the need for you to be licensed.
+The state defines "vehicle" as any item that needs a title, be it a motor home, trailer, motorcycle, or car; so selling more than 5 vehicles (of any combination) within a 12 month period will trigger the need for you to be licensed.

 What kind of license you need will depend on whether you plan to sell new or used vehicles, (a Class A or B license, respectively), or used parts (a Class C license).